chuckb/mcurses/README.md

 ## What do you need to use this Library?

-You need to install a **terminal programm** on your computer to visualize the characters sent and received by the serial line of your computer.
+You need to install a **terminal program** on your computer to visualize the characters sent and received by the serial line of your computer.
-The Arduino IDE has a build in serial terminal but for this libray the terminal has to emulate the VT220 standard.
+The Arduino IDE has a build in serial terminal but for this library the terminal has to emulate the VT220 standard.
 The Arduino terminal does not to this and therefore you need a separate terminal program.

 ## On Windows you can uses for example